 The word ‘friendly’ might not instantly come to mind when you think of some of the busiest cities in Asia, but with all those people comes a lot of good.
-We asked our social audience of 1.5 million people “where you would find the friendliest cities in Asia?”
+We looked to our social audience to find out “where you would find the friendliest cities in Asia?”

 From how easy the city is to navigate or strangers helping you find your way when that pesky roaming data doesn’t work to making new best friends in a local bar, these are the cities across the continent where you’ll be made to feel the most welcome.

 South East Asian cities rated highly overall, with India and Hong Kong also making it into the Top 10.
 As for the most friendly city?
 You’ll just have to read on…

 The friendliest cities in Asia 2019How do these rankings work?

 The city is a tourist hotspot, so you can understand if locals aren’t always thrilled when asked for directions the hundredth time that day.
 Tourists might feel a little cast aside here (despite it being a hugely popular tourism destination).

 Macau is a generally tourist-friendly city with an easy to use metro system.
 Locals working in the tourism industry are welcoming to visitors, while those who aren’t will simply leave you to it.
 Overall, locals won’t go too far out of their way to help a stranger.